-5.
+Fig. 5.5 The filter report

 Saving Data

 Saving a Project

 You can choose to save a project at any point.
 A RED project file is a single file which saves both your data and many of your display preferences so that you can get back to working on your data very quickly.